kwh44/cloud_storage_manager/README.md

  2. Modules - functional code folder
  3. Tests - functional code tests
  4. Examples - information about how to use the modules

-The video on how to use the program can be found: <a href="https://drive.google.com/open?id=1P3EIB4nnf0JB2fkFHHdrNKvBfHx64HYE">here</a>.